CodyReichert/awesome-cl/README.md

   the same ease as sphinx would a Python project.
 [GPL3][2]
 * [cl-bibtex](https://github.com/mkoeppe/cl-bibtex) - A compatible re-implementation of the BibTeX program in Common Lisp, with a BST-to-CL compiler.
 [GNU LGPL2.1][11].

+See also:

+* [docbrowser](https://github.com/lokedhs/docbrowser) - a server that generates documentation for the loaded systems on the fly.
+  - Its main page presents a list of all loaded systems in your Lisp image.
+Click on one system, and you get a page with three panes: functions, classes and variables.
+Click on a function to see its source, in context, with line numbers.
+Click on classes to see their slots and specializing functions.

+An overview blog post with even more documentation generators: https://lisp-journey.gitlab.io/blog/overview-of-documentation-generators/

 Files and directories
 ---------------------